 If you or someone you know has experienced sexual violence and needs to talk, our hotline is a free 24-hour phone service that will pair you with a SERV advocate.
 You can also speak with us online by leaving a message in the chat feature (look for the box in the bottom right corner of this page).

-Our team of Sexual Violence Advocates is available to support victims and survivors of sexual violence 24/7 with phone counseling, referrals, and information through SERV's hotlines.
+Our Sexual Violence Advocates are available to support victims and survivors of sexual violence 24/7 with phone counseling, referrals, and information through SERV's hotlines.
 All calls are free and confidential.

 To reach our team of certified advocates, call 1-866-295-SERV (7378).

 SERV provides immediate counsel to those going through a time of crisis related to sexual violence.
 If you are in crisis, please call one of our hotlines and a SERV advocate can assist you.
 Advocates are also available to be dispatched to local police departments and hospitals to personally accompany those undergoing medical examinations and law enforcement interviews.